byt3bl33d3r/CrackMapExec/README.md

   --content             Enable file content searching --exclude-dirs DIR_LIST
-                        Directories to exclude from spidering --pattern PATTERN     Pattern to search for in folders, filenames and file content (if enabled) --patternfile PATTERNFILE
+                        Directories to exclude from spidering --pattern PATTERN     Pattern to search for in folders, filenames and file content --patternfile PATTERNFILE
-                        File containing patterns to search for in folders, filenames and file content (if enabled) --depth DEPTH         Spider recursion depth (default: 10)
+                        File containing patterns to search for in folders, filenames and file content --depth DEPTH         Spider recursion depth (default: 10)

 Command Execution:
   Options for executing commands

   --execm {atexec,wmi,smbexec}
-                        Method to execute the command (default: smbexec) --force-ps32          Force all PowerShell code/commands to run in a 32bit process -x COMMAND            Execute the specified command -X PS_COMMAND         Excute the specified powershell command
+                        Method to execute the command (default: wmi) --force-ps32          Force all PowerShell code/commands to run in a 32bit process --no-output           Do not retrieve command output -x COMMAND            Execute the specified command -X PS_COMMAND         Excute the specified powershell command